WitherOrNot/cbs-docs/GeneralOverview.md

 ### Packages

 Packages are used to group a set of deployments and packages to deliver a single feature set.
 Packages must contain the `package` tag, and each included deployment or sub-package is contained within an `update` tag.
+During servicing, Windows may either install all the updates in a package or select particular updates as needed.
+Additionally, the package release type is specified by the `releaseType` attribute of the `package` tag.
+This value affects how CBS chooses to handle requests to install or uninstall packages.

 Example manifest: